mgimenez720/plaSquid/README.md

     arguments:

-    --contigs       Path to input data (must be surrounded with quotes).
+    --contigs       Path to input assemblies.
     --mmi           Path to Minimap2 indexed (.mmi) or fasta (.fasta/.fna) plsdb database.
     --outdir        Path to output directory where results are written.
     --help          Print help message and exit